e3-/resolve/docs/source/getting_started.md

  ```

 Then, close all Powershell windows, and open a new Powershell window using the "Run as
-Administrator" option.
+Administrator" option (right-click on the PowerShell application icon in the Start Menu to find this option).
 Then, enter the following command:

 ```commandline
 Set-ExecutionPolicy Unrestricted